-In January 2021, the Group agreed to sell its controlling interest in Mopani to ZCCM and the sale was completed in March 2021.
-Mopani has been historically funded by borrowings from the Group and U.S.\$1.5 billion of debt remains owed by Mopani to the Group, which was deemed to have a fair value at the transaction date of U.S.\$838 million.
+In January 2021, the Group agreed to sell its controlling interest in Mopani to ZCCM Investments Holding plc ("ZCCM") and the sale was completed in March 2021.
+Mopani has been historically funded by borrowings from the Group and U.S.\$1.5 billion of debt remained owed by Mopani to the Group at the transaction date, which was deemed to have a fair value of U.S.\$838 million.
 The pace and size of repayment instalments are linked to Mopani's future production and copper prices.
-The Group has retained offtake rights in respect of Mopani's copper production until the debt has been repaid in full.
-As at 30 June 2021, U.S.\$831 million of debt remained outstanding.
+The Group has retained offtake rights in respect of 'Mopani's copper production until the debt has been repaid in full.
+During 2022, the originally expected production rate at Mopani was not achieved, in part, due to a lack of funding.
+The new shareholder has conducted operational and strategic reviews, resulting in Mopani seeking additional funding and seeking to restructure and extend repayment of the transaction debt.
+As a result, an impairment of U.S.\$422 million was recognised.
+As at 31 December 2022, U.S.\$596 million of debt remained outstanding.